SUNY Downstate Medical Center

 - For those applying to Biostatistics, Epidemiology, or Environmental and Occupational Health Sciences, a Bachelor of Science degree is preferred with at least one (1) undergraduate math and one (1) undergraduate biology course.
 For applicants to Environmental and Occupational Health Sciences, an undergraduate chemistry course is also preferred.

 At the time of application, unofficial documents maybe submitted via the ApplyYourself application system.
 Upon acceptance, however, all students will be required to submit all final and official documents before matriculating.

 Applicants intending to enter in the Fall semester must have their application completed and submitted by April 15th.
 Note that applicants may be admitted after this date, but only on space-available basis.

-For transfer of credits or a waiver, the accepted student must provide: 1) a course description and 2) verification of at least a B grade (3.0 on a 4.0 system) in that particular course(s).
+For transfer of credits or a waiver, the accepted student must provide: 1) a detailed course syllabus and 2) an official transcript verifying at least a B grade (3.0 on a 4.0 system) in that particular course(s).